 - CET scores can be shared with the Central Govt, State govt, UTs, PSUs and private sector

-- CET will be conducted at over 1000 centres and every district will have at least one exam centre.
+- CET will be conducted at over 1000 centers and every district will have at least one exam center.

 CET by NRA- A Major Boon For the Rural and Economically weaker candidates

 Presently, 2.5 crore to 3 crore candidates appear in each of these examinations for Group B and C posts every year.
 Rural and economically weaker candidates don’t appear for all exams due to lack of money.
 In order to cope with the situation, the CET will make sure candidates have to appear for only one exam.
 It will lessen the burden on the candidates with an economically weaker background.

 A common eligibility Test would also enable the youth to appear once and apply to any or all of the recruitment agencies for the higher level of examination.
 This would indeed be a boon to all the candidates.
 Previously, candidates have to appear for the prelims exam again and again even if they qualify it every time.